Frequently Asked Questions

 General

-I didn’t receive my report yet, who do I contact?
+I didn’t receive my report yet.
+Who do I contact?

-Lab analysis processing time is 1-2 weeks.
+Lab analysis processing time is 7-14 business days.

 • Check your SPAM and JUNK email folders for an email from: customerservice@radonova.com OR automation@sendgrid.radonova.com

-Where is the laboratory located?
+Where is the Canadian Return Hub?

-I want to cancel my order, is this possible?
+I want to cancel my order.
+Is this possible?

-If your item has not been shipped you may cancel your order for a full refund.
+If your item has not been shipped, you may cancel your order for a full refund.

-Note: if your item has been shipped we cannot cancel your order or issue refunds.
+Note: if your item has been shipped, we cannot cancel your order or issue refunds.

 Returns